phadke555/mcorec_baseline/docs/data.md

 **Important Note**: The smartphone recordings (egocentric videos and close-talking audio from lapel microphones) are **only available for the training set**.
 The development and evaluation sets contain **only the central 360° video and audio** captured by the central camera.

-Note that the number of people show in the central view can be more than the number of paticipants which need to be processed.
+The number of people show in the central view can be more than the number of paticipants which need to be processed.
 The target participants will be provided by the bbox.

 ## Detailed desciption of data structure and formats